angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 An instance of the `HeroService` will now be available for injection across the entire app.

-Use root injector provisioning for application-wide services declared _external_ to the app package.
+Use root injector provisioning for app-wide services declared _external_ to the app package.
 This is why registering app specific services is discouraged.